 Using a play on the ‘elephant in the room’ metaphor, the story explores how it feels to have a worry, and the importance of making time to talk to each other.
 The film is presented by animateur Rachel Leach, interspersed with music performed by a brass quintet from the LPO, and includes a brand new song to sing along with and lots of other fun ways to join in.

-Elephants in the Custard will be available free of charge, and comes with written and video resources for Key Stage 1 teachers and ways to help you learn the audience participation song in advance (see below).
+Elephants in the Custard is available free of charge, and comes with written and video resources for Key Stage 1 teachers and ways to help you learn the audience participation song in advance (see below).